 A spinal cord injury is a devastating blow.
 It may mean years of rehabilitation if recovery is possible.
 In all situations, individuals suffer pain, significant mobility limitations, and a drop in their quality of life.
 What makes this worse is when the problem is brought on through no fault of your own.
 When someone else’s negligence leads to your loss, you may have a legal case against them.
 Spinal cord injury lawyers can help.
-At Doehrman Buba Attorneys at Law, we help individuals get the best possible compensation in these situations.
+At Doehrman Buba Ring Attorneys at Law, we help individuals get the best possible compensation in these situations.

 What Is a Spinal Cord Injury?

 The spinal cord is a large bundle of nerves that travel from the brain down the middle of the back through the spinal column.
-These nerves work as message ways where the brain communications with the tissues, organs, and other connective components of the body.
+These nerves work as message ways where the brain communicates with the tissues, organs, and other connective components of the body.
 A spinal cord injury is any type of injury or damage to these nerves.
 These types of injuries can create devastating consequences.
 When the messages cannot move from the brain to the legs, arms, or other areas, it becomes impossible to move them.
-Some people may become a paraplegic, an occurrence in which it is not possible to move the lower parts of the body.
+Some people may become paraplegic, an occurrence in which it is not possible to move the lower parts of the body.
 A quadriplegic is a person unable to use any of his or her limbs.

 Common Causes of Spinal Cord Injury